sealad886/ollamautil/README.md

 ## Help

 * When setting up the environment variables: Pay close attention to the single- and double-quotes when configuring this or it will break.

+## TODO

+1. Check if Ollama models are running / active before allowing any part of the utility to run.
+1. Finish the remove_from_cache() method.
+1.1.
+This is different from the `ollama rm` tool because it will enable you to remove from either the internal or external cache without having to switch over.
+1. Develop wrapper function for other commands in `ollama` CLI (e.g. enable `ollama pull` to store to either cache)
+1. Eventually, maybe even have so much wrapper around this that ollama wouldn't know which cache you used for which models.
+The user could be presented with all models in the internal/external cache, and then the invoking method could figure out how to handle the symlinks.
+1.1.
+Only potential issue here would be that you could only have one model running at any given time.

 ## Authors